 What is the status of research projects in the field that are implemented or funded by J-PAL?

 All in-person survey activities at J-PAL offices were halted on March 17, 2020.
 J-PAL research staff worked with primary investigators to determine if survey work could be shifted to online or phone surveys and pivoted to make those changes where possible.
-Work that can be done from home by research assistants continues.
-Planned or new studies involving in-person programs or surveys are on hold until further notice.
+Work that can be done remotely has continued throughout the pandemic.
+As vaccination rates increase and Covid restrictions are lifted worldwide, our regional offices are cautiously restarting a limited set of studies involving in-person work, subject to stringent safety protocols.